faizisyellow/soho/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/faizisyellow/soho)

-soHo is a CLI tool for generating CRUD files into [falcon](https://github.com/faizisyellow/falcon) Go REST APIs project. it assists you to generate CRUD files to get faster when developing REST APIs.
+soHo is a CLI tool for generating CRUD files into [falcon](https://github.com/faizisyellow/falcon) Go REST APIs project.<br>
+It assists you to generate CRUD files to get faster when developing REST APIs.

 ## Features